syncfusion-content/winui-docs/winui/TreeGrid/Interactive-Features.md

 ## Row drag and drop

-SfTreeGrid allows drag and drop the rows within and between controls by setting the `AllowDraggingRows` and `AllowDrop` properties to true.
-It is also possible to drag and drop the rows between treegrid and other controls such as ListView, DataGrid and TreeView.
-SfTreeGrid allows dropping rows when `AllowDrop` is true and allows dragging when `AllowDraggingRows` is true.
+SfTreeGrid allows drag and drop the rows by setting the `AllowDraggingRows` and `AllowDrop` properties to true.
+You can also drag and drop the rows between treegrid and other controls such as ListView, DataGrid and TreeView.

 {% tabs %}
 {% highlight xml %}